 Veterans suffering from disabling mental disorders that occurred in or were aggravated during service may obtain disability compensation.
 Bipolar disorder is considered a disability by the VA.
 It’s listed in their Schedule for Rating Disabilities under Mental Disorders, and specifically under Mood Disorders.

 The VA rates disabilities according to loss of function and the effect on your ability to work and earn a living.
 The VA schedule doesn’t cover all forms of mental illnesses, despite how disabling the condition may be.
 An incorrect diagnosis could result in denial of benefits you would otherwise be entitled to receive for bipolar disorder.

 Denied Bipolar Disorder Disability Claims for LTD Insurance

 Marc Whitehead & Associates aggressively represents insurance policyholders that have had bipolar disability claims unfairly denied.
 We can help you fight the insurance company’s denial whether you personally bought the policy, or the policy was issued through your employer.

 Many disability insurance policies contain language that classifies mental impairments such as bipolar disorder, as a mental nervous condition.
 Defined as such, typically only 24 months compensation is allowed.
 However, this may not be accurate if the bipolar disorder is a biologically based illness.
 This then becomes an argument of an unacceptable assignment of the disorder in the policy language.

 Insurance companies will use many other tactics to defend their decision to deny your award of disability benefits.
-Claims of misdiagnosis, lack of medical evidence, or clauses in the policy language about pre-existing conditions are common.
+Common tactics include:

 We understand the reasons and excuses that insurance companies use to deny claims for mental disorders.
 Let us fight to hold your insurance company accountable, so you may recover the benefits you are due.